David-Desmaisons/Vue.D3.sunburst/README.md

 There are two kinds of additional components:

 * the "renderfull" components provide visual additional visual information on the nodes.
 They can be used as `legend` or `top` slots.
 * the renderless components provide predefined behaviors for the sunburst components.
 They can be used as default slots.
-It is possible to combine behavior using a root template slot element.
+It is possible to combine behavior using a root template slot element as in the example.

 ### "Renderfull" components